-The Drywell pressure and suppression pool level instruments are qualified to Regulatory Guide 1.97 requirements and are the same instruments used for the wetwell vent.
-The SAWA flow instrumentation needs to be qualified for the expected environmental conditions.
+The OIP states the drywell pressure and suppression pool level instruments are qualified to Regulatory Guide 1.97 requirements and are the same instruments used for the wetwell vent.

+The SAWA flow instrumentation will be qualified for the expected environmental conditions when needed.

-Licensee to demonstrate the SAWM flow instrumentation qualification for the expected environmental conditions.
+Open Item: Licensee to demonstrate the SAWM flow instrumentation qualification for the expected environmental conditions.